Fishsaverpro

 Safety

-The wide clip allows the angler to remove and change weights as required.
+The wide clip allows the angler to remove and change weights quickly and as required.
 This combined with the dual swivels makes handling the product safe and easy.

 User And Fish-friendly